Zach Bauchou betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Zach Bauchou of the United States hits a tee shot on the 12th hole during the final round of the Korn Ferry Tour Championship presented by United Leasing & Finance 2025 at French Lick Golf Resort on October 12, 2025 in French Lick, Indiana.
+(Mike Mulholland/Getty Images)

-Zach Bauchou has not competed in this tournament in the last five years and will tee off at Waialae Country Club Jan.
-15-18 for the 2026 Sony Open in Hawaii.
-The tournament offers a $9.1 million purse at the 7,044-yard, par-70 course in Honolulu, Hawaii.
+Zach Bauchou has not competed in the Sony Open in Hawaii in the last five years.
+He'll have the opportunity to tee off at Waialae Country Club Jan.
+15-18 in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii

-- This is Bauchou's first time competing in the Sony Open in Hawaii in the past five years.
+- This marks Bauchou's first time competing in the Sony Open in Hawaii in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.